soundvibe/reacto/README.md

 # reacto

-Functional reactive library for the JVM (Java 8 and above).
+Functional reactive abstractions for the JVM (Java 8 and above).
 Building simple scalable micro services has never been so easy.
 You are working with ordinary Observables but they can be executing on any discovered server in the network.

 Learn more about reacto on the [Wiki home](https://github.com/soundvibe/reacto/wiki).